by Warren McKay

 Canada ranks an embarrassing 27 out of 29 OECD nations in terms of energy use per capita.
 Canadians annually consume 6.19 tonnes of oil equivalent per capita.
 This is almost double the OECD average of 3.18 tonnes of oil equivalent per capita, and more than five times the world average.
 Only residents of Iceland, and Luxembourg use more energy per capita than Canadians.
 Some would rather use measurements that make Canada rank higher by using, as a base, elements of abundance in Canada, such as land area, but this is generally seen as self-serving.

 British Columbia has some of the lowest electricity rates in North America, and almost all of B.C.'s energy comes from hydro electrical generation facilities.
 BC Hydro has a great website with lots of information on ways to conserve energy.
 Citizens should make themselves informed of the energy debate within BC, and read the BC Energy Plan.

 AAlthough B.C. is blessed with significant renewable energy, we do not stand-alone and should view this energy wealth within a broader context.

 Source: Government of Canada

 "There is job growth in renewables, there is job growth in energy efficiency and there is job growth in developing innovative industries and technologies to successfully meet the challenge of climate change".
 (Peter Garrett)

 -electric cars (also transport)

-DISCOVER... our Klee Wyck Farm urban agriculture project in West Vancouver is getting underway
+DISCOVER... fundraising for our Klee Wyck Farm urban agriculture project in West Vancouver kicks off in January

 ALTERNATIVE... worm farms for organic food waste composting! check it out